PierreCapo/personal-blog/content/blog/cleaning-disk-space/index.md

 rn-game-over -o
 ```

 It will basically clean your derived data and Archives that have been stored during the iOS builds.
+As for myself, this allowed me to free a couple of Gigabytes from my disk.

 ## Deleting unused simulators